 There are lots of ways to make running more challenging.
 You can choose routes with more hills, increase your pace or throw in some bodyweight exercises every few minutes.
-One thing you should avoid, is strapping weights to your ankles or wrists.
+One thing you should avoid is strapping weights to your ankles or wrists.

 In the 1980s ankle and wrist weights were promoted as a way to lose weight and build muscle during your run.
 The idea certainly seemed logical.
 Make someone carry around more weight and you'll increase their heart rate and burn more calories.
 But that's not how things worked out.

 When running at the same speed with and without weights, the results were surprising.
 Researchers said that using hand-held weights of 5 pounds or less per hand, was "insufficient stimulus for significantly increasing oxygen uptake or heart rate."
-In other words, they didn't really provide much additional help.
+In other words, they didn't provide much additional help.

-In fact, physical therapists and locomotion experts have found that adding weights to a cardio routine can cause serious problems.
+Physical therapists and locomotion experts have found that adding weights to a cardio routine can cause serious problems.
 It increases the impact forces on your joints as you run.
 Ankle and wrist weights increase the risk of injury from dislocations, ligament tears and sprains.
 Over time it even increases the risk of tendinitis.

 That's not all.
 Ankle weights tend to "bounce" and cause blisters and rub skin raw.
-Hand held weights change the gait of runners that leads to pain and injury in the lower back and hips.
+Hand-held weights change the gait of runners that leads to pain and injury in the lower back and hips.
 It's even more serious for people with stability issues.
 Adding weight to your ankle or wrist can alter how you walk, destabilizing your balance.
 That increases the risk of tripping or falling.

 There's a reason weight training and cardio programs are done separately.
 When you're moving weights, you want to be sure the movements are deliberate and controlled.
 Veering off in the wrong direction can cause injury.
 You never move too quickly, so your form is always good.